 PwC has been working to reduce the greenhouse gas emissions associated with its operations and supply chain for many years.
-We first started reporting our total scope one, two and three carbon footprint in 2007 and have set reduction targets and devised decarbonisation strategies ever since.
-Our thirteen year journey to 2020 encompassed three distinct phases: 2007-2012, 2012-2017 and 2017-2020.
+We first started reporting our total scope 1, 2 and 3 carbon footprint in 2007 and have set reduction targets and devised decarbonisation strategies ever since.
+Our fifteen year journey to 2022 encompassed three distinct phases: 2007-2012, 2012-2017 and 2017-2022.
 At each stage, we increased our level of ambition, setting new, public reduction targets, and reporting transparently on our progress towards them on an annual basis.

 Throughout, we‘ve focussed on innovation and engaging our workforce.

 Led by the facilities team, and sponsored by the Executive Board, we collaborated with other visionary companies to identify, test and deploy new methods of reducing the climate impact of our offices.
 This programme - called Acting on Carbon - included operating differently, consolidating floorspace and offices, upgrading our building stock, and investing in new technology, as well as switching to renewable energy sources.
-The programme also extended to containment of our business travel, especially for internal purposes.
-We shared what we learnt extensively along the way, hosting thousands of visitors to our award-winning green offices, sharing our story at sustainability events and by developing a detailed report about the first ten years of our Acting on Carbon journey in 2017 to set out what had worked and what hadn’t, and the scale of carbon reduction achieved by each solution we trialled and implemented.
+The programme also extended to the containment of our business travel, especially for internal purposes, as well as the decarbonisation of our supply chain We shared what we learnt extensively along the way, hosting thousands of visitors to our award-winning green offices, sharing our story at sustainability events and by developing a detailed report about our fifteen year Acting on Carbon journey: the building blocks for Net Zero - to set out what had worked and what hadn’t, and the scale of carbon reduction achieved by each solution we trialled and implemented.